RotherOSS/doc-otobo-installation/content/migration-from-otrs-6.rst

 Docker-based installation:

-Run ``mysql`` within the MariaDB container.
+Run ``mysql`` within the MariaDB container for importing the database dump files.
-Note that the password for the database root is now the password that has been set up in *.env*.
+Note that the password for the database root is now the password that has been set up in the file *.env* on the Docker host.

 .. code-block:: bash